lucykvs/lucykvs/README.md

 ### Hi there, I'm Lucy 👋

 Chemical Engineering grad turned Computer Science student at UBC.
-Looking to learn as much as I can in my new field.

 - ⚡ She/Her/Hers
 - 👯 I’m looking to collaborate on projects - hit me up if you're looking for an enthusiastic member to add to your team!